 |const char *format,|

-importantly it can be used for start-up completion
+environment-block-like string.
+Most importantly, it can be used for

 specified.
 The string may contain any kind of variable